 That said, store-bought cookies will never live up to anything homemade, if you ask me.
 Even if these heavenly morsels of shatteringly crisp cocoa wafers become the next speculoos spread, they will still taste much better coming out of one’s own oven.
 No matter how low Joe pushes that price point, the cost of mere flour, sugar, and cocoa will always be a better deal, too.
 You may have beaten me to the punch, Joe, but I’m sure not down for the count!

 For anyone who’s fought to get the corner piece from a pan of fudgy brownies or relished the distinctive crackled top, these crisps have your name written all over them.
 Deceptively light, it’s disturbingly easy to munch straight through half a batch without even pausing to take a breath.
 Whether or not they start a new craze is yet to be seen, but based on the reception they’ve received from diverse crowds of dessert-lovers, they do seem to have universal appeal.

-Preheat your oven to 300 degrees and line a baking sheet with a piece of parchment paper or a silpat.
+- Preheat your oven to 300 degrees and line a baking sheet with a piece of parchment paper or a silicone baking mat.

 - In the bowl of your stand mixer (or a large bowl with a hand mixer,) combine the aquafaba and sugar and beat until foamy.
 You’re not looking to whip it into a firm meringue here, but a loose froth with the sugar fully dissolved.
 In a separate bowl, whisk together the flour, cocoa, pea protein, instant coffee, salt, and baking powder, stirring to ensure that all of the ingredients are equally distributed throughout the mixture.